ashleyidesign/web-authoring-1-fa-17/README.md

   - Write a haiku based on Ethan Marcotte’s seminal article “[Responsive Web Design](https://alistapart.com/article/responsive-web-design)”; three lines, 5-7-5 syllable structure, with the first and last lines having 5 syllables, and the middle line having 7 `markdown`
   - Paper prototypes/sketches
     - Print, cut-and-paste, photocopy (25–400% [for scale changes]), etc. and layout actual type (headings, paragraphs, numbers, etc.) set in your web safe font on paper
+      - For color use colored markers or colored paper (Color-aid or construction)

 #### 10/05 Thursday